Milkshake10401/Internship-Preliminaries-Data.ai/Key_information.md

 9. [ ] Analyze and interpret the outlier detection results.

-# Time Series Trend and Stable vs Unstable Trends.
+# B. Time Series Trend and Stable vs Unstable Trends.

 ### Q4: What is a Time Series and how do we define a Time Series Trend?